-The Dancz Center for New Music is the home of the Music Composition area at the University of Georgia Hugh Hodgson School of Music in Athens, Georgia.
+The Roger and Phyllis Dancz Center for New Music is the home of the Music Composition area at the University of Georgia Hugh Hodgson School of Music in Athens, Georgia.
 The Dancz Center facilities feature a modular black box theater and three electronic music studios, all interconnected via a network of video and audio feeds to form a robust space for the creation, performance, recording, and dissemination of 21st century music and multimedia artworks.
 Dancz Hall is an extensively equipped multimedia performance room.
 With flexible seating and computer controlled dramatic lighting capabilities, Dancz Hall provides composers, performers, and audiences with a unique atmosphere conducive to contemporary music, experimental music drama, student composer recitals, guest artists, electroacoustic music, and interactive performance.
 Dancz Hall is reserved exclusively for performances, rehearsals, and performances that focus on 21st century literature.
 DIRECTIONS TO THE DANCZ CENTER

 Music Composition at UGA